MeldaKiziltan/Meldakiziltan/README.md

 ## Wins

+🚙 Spyder is a Hack the North 2023 winner!

 🛰️ UW Orbital is the first place winner of the Canadian Satellite Design Challenge 2023 (CSDC-6)!

 🏙️ OptUP is an ActInSpace International Space Hackathon 2022 winner!